lagbolt/library/LVCCLD-signage.md

 Looking straight ahead into the library, the signage is a bit of a mess.  *BUT* ... on the right you can clearly see signs for HOLDS and RETURNS.
 So someone who wasn't familiar with this branch could come in and complete these tasks -- returning materials or picking up a hold -- easily and efficiently.

-On the other hand, not to let this branch off the hook completely, the checkout stations on the left are, I believe, unlabelled.
+On the other hand, not to let this branch off the hook completely, the checkout stations out of frame to the left are, I believe, unlabelled.

 Here's the front entrance to the **Rainbow branch**: